WonilH/yellow_ketchapp/README.md

 # Yellow Ketchapp

-This repository provides templates for gRPC servers written in Go and C++ as well as a simple client written in various GUI frameworks.
+This repository provides templates for gRPC servers written in Go, C++, and Qt as well as a simple client written in various GUI frameworks.
 The servers only implement a `Greeter` service.

 - `server/go/` contains the Go gRPC server template.
 - `server/cpp/` contains a C++ gRPC server example.
+- `server/qt/` contains a Qt based gRPC server using QtProtobuf.
 - `client/pyside/` contains the Python GUI client template built with PySide6.
 - `client/qtwidget/` contains a Qt gRPC client implemented in C++ using QtProtobuf.
 - `client/qtquick/` contains a Qt Quick client implemented in QML using QtProtobuf.